MISSION

 - Temporal expectations guide dynamic prioritization in visual working memory through attenuated alpha oscillations [link]

 In our research, we often use frequency-specific patterns of brain activity – typically measured using scalp electroencephalography (EEG) – to reveal and track the dynamic sensory, motor, and cognitive computations in the human brain.
-But what is the nature of these neural ‘signatures’ themselves, and what functional roles do they play exactly?
-This is another line of research that we explore.
+But what is the nature of these spectral "neural signatures" cognitive processes themselves?
+What functional roles do they play exactly?
+And what is the relation between these neural signatures and spatial biases in micro eye-movements?
+These are also lines of research that we actively pursue.

 Representative publications